Boy, 13, dies when swept away in Rio Rico

 A 13-year-old boy died when he and another teen were swept away Thursday night near a waterfall in Rio Rico, officials said.

-The Santa Cruz Sheriff's Department says it started getting calls about 7:45 p.m. reporting that two boys had been swept away by rushing water near a waterfall.
+The Santa Cruz Sheriff's Department says it started getting calls around 7:45 p.m. reporting that two boys had been swept away by rushing water near a waterfall.

 Rio Rico is about 60 miles south of Tucson.